 New York Fashion Week has been losing significant names over the past several months, with Thom Browne, Proenza Schouler, Rodarte, and Altuzarra – some of the biggest players in New York fashion – defecting to Paris to show their collections as part of the world’s most prestigious Fashion Week.
 Industry insiders and journalists, alike, have been quick to question what effect such noteworthy moves will have on the New York Fashion Week calendar and more generally, on New York as a fashion capital.

-Moves like this also stand to jeopardize the esteem of the New York fashion system and the draw of NYFW altogether.
+Some have suggested that moves like this also stand to jeopardize the esteem of the New York fashion system and the draw of NYFW altogether.
 “It does seem to be a bit of a rush right now, with some of our best talent heading to Paris.
 The international press already complains about NYFW not offering enough creativity, so it hurts to lose a shining star like Thom Browne,” says veteran journalist and fashion critic Christina Binkley, who also noted that Paris is not a guaranteed fix for brands.
 Remember Hood by Air?

 Wassner agrees, saying that the Council of Fashion Designers of America (“CFDA”) needs to refocus its efforts.
 The New York-based trade group has long spent its time and resources marketing the U.S. as capable of producing globally merited brands.
 Now that we have that, the CFDA – whose members range from Calvin Klein, Ralph Lauren, and Carolina Herrera to Marc Jacobs, Alexander Wang, and Jason Wu – needs to “adapt."
 (The CFDA appears to have attempted to implement changes this spring to help implement a more compelling week).